sonumishra001/Passgenerator/README.md

 # Passgenerator

+#install python2 or python3 #
-you need to install poetry to run this. poetry run python2 -u main.py
+you need to install poetry to run this
+#
+poetry run python2 -u main.py

 #or